manikanta-cse/cron-job-container/README.md

 To verify its working, you need to check logs

-docker exec -ti <id> cat /var/log/script.log
+docker exec -ti 'id' cat /var/log/script.log

-id you will get when you run an cantainer
+id - you will get when you run an cantainer